Health Insurance: What It Is, Types & Benefits | PolicyX

 Health Insurer Network Hospitals

-What is Health Insurance?: FAQs
+What is Health Insurance?
+FAQs

 Usually, these both can be used interchangeably.
 However, health insurance usually refers to the broader coverage that includes preventive care, wellness programs, and sometimes even mental health services, whereas medical insurance primarily focuses on covering medical expenses like hospitalization, surgeries, and doctor visits.